friendly-bits/geoblocker-bash/README.md

 6) To test before deployment, you can run the install script with the "-n" option to skip creating the reboot cron job which implements persistence and with the '-s disable' option to skip creating the autoupdate cron job.
 This way, a simple machine restart will undo all changes made to the firewall.
 For example: ```sudo bash geoblocker-bash-install -c <country_code> -m whitelist -n -s disable```.
 To enable persistence and autoupdate later, reinstall without both options.

 7) The run, fetch and apply scripts write to syslog in case an error occurs.
-The run script also writes to syslog upon success.
+The run and fetch scripts also write to syslog upon success.
 To verify that cron jobs ran successfully, on Debian and derivatives run ```sudo cat /var/log/syslog | grep geoblocker-bash```

 8) If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.